ChasmSolutions/wp-gen-mapper/gen-mapper/README.md

 # gen-mapper
-Wordpress Plugin based on the App for mapping generations of simple churches
+App for mapping generations of simple churches

 ## Usage
 The app can be found [here](https://dvopalecky.github.io/gen-mapper).